 Published in the two-hundredth anniversary year of the birth of the dynasty’s founder, Louis-François Cartier, this book is a magnificent, definitive, epic social history shown through the deeply personal lens of one legendary family.

 An excerpt from The Cartiers

 A graduate in English literature from Oxford University, Francesca Cartier Brickell is a direct descendant of the Cartier family.
-Her great-great-great-grandfather founded Cartier in 1847.
-Her late grandfather Jean-Jacques Cartier was the last of the family to manage and own a branch of the world-famous jewelry firm.
-She is a sought-after international lecturer on Cartier’s illustrious history and has given talks for major auction houses, museums, and societies.
-This book is the result of a decade of the author’s independent research into her family and the business they founded.
+Her great-great-great grandfather founded Cartier in 1847.
+Her late grandfather, Jean-Jacques Cartier, was the last of the family to manage and own a branch of the world-famous jewelry firm.
+Leaving behind a career in finance to focus on independently researching her family history, Francesca has spent over a decade travelling the world in search of the real story behind the Cartiers.
+She is an accredited GIA jewelry professional and lectures internationally and online on Cartier's illustrious history.
 She lives with her husband and children in London and the South of France.